freenas/freenas-docs/userguide/freenas_directoryservice.rst

 Kerberos Realms
 ---------------

-In FreeNAS®, a default Kerberos realm is created for the local system.
+A default Kerberos realm is created for the local system in FreeNAS®.
-:menuselection:`Directory Service --> Kerberos Realms` can be used to view and add Kerberos realms.
+:menuselection:`Directory Service --> Kerberos Realms`
+can be used to view and add Kerberos realms.
 If the network contains a KDC, click the "Add kerberose realm" button to add the Kerberos realm.
 This configuration screen is shown in Figure 9.5a.

 **Figure 9.5a: Adding a Kerberos Realm**